Abey627/weather-data-platform/README.md

 - Docker
 - Docker Compose
+- Python (only needed to generate the initial Django secret key)

-No local installation of Python, Node.js, PostgreSQL, or Redis is required!
+Most dependencies are containerized, so no local installation of Node.js, PostgreSQL, or Redis is required.

 ### Getting Started